At a Glance

 How long do early intervention services last?

 A few months before your child’s third birthday, you and the early intervention team will discuss the transition.
-The service coordinator will set up a planning meeting.
 This will help you find out how to prepare your child for what’s next.
-If he’s eligible for preschool special education, a member of the local school district will work with you, too.
+If your child is eligible for preschool special education, a member of the local school district will work with you, too.

 What if my child is already 3 years old?

-If your child is eligible, you’ll meet with school professionals to develop an Individualized Education Program (IEP) for your preschooler.
-In addition to special education to meet your child’s needs, this may include related services similar to those provided to infants and toddlers.
+If your child is eligible, you’ll meet with the school to develop an Individualized Education Program (IEP) for your preschooler.
+In addition to special education, this might include related services similar to those for infants and toddlers.